On Pareto-Optimal Estimation-Information Performance Limits of MIMO Integrated Sensing and Communications Systems: System Model

-\item[(A3)] Both the target response matrix $\G$ and the communication channel $\HH$ suffers block fading, which stay constant for a finite duration $T$, and change to a new realization every $T$ symbols in an i.i.d. manner \cite{MIMO_capacity_no_CSI}. $T$ is the ``\textit{coherence time}" \cite{Grassmann} of both sensing and communication channels.
+\item[(A3)] [Channel Fading Model] Both $\G$ and $\HH$ are block fading channels, which stay constant for a finite duration $T$, and change to a new realization every $T$ symbols in an i.i.d. manner \cite{MIMO_capacity_no_CSI}. $T$ is the \textit{coherence time} \cite{Grassmann} of both sensing and communication channels.
+Additionally, $\HH$ and $\G$ are independent \cite{FanLiu,CRB_hua,CRB_BF}.